VladislavDemchenko/BookCatalog/README.md

 Catalog:
 - Creation of catalogs.
-- Browsing of Sypsk catalogs.
+- Browse catalogs and their contents.
-- Deleting directories.
+- Deleting catalogs.
-- Updating the description about the catalog.
+- Updating the description and name of catalog.
-- Catalog sorting.

 Book:
 - Adding a new book.
+- Deleting a book entry.
 - View a list of books.
-- Editing existing book information.
-- Deleting a book entry.
+- Search by book name.
+- Updating the body and name of book.

 Note:
 - Adding notes to a book.
-- Deleting notes for books.
+- Deleting a notes entry.
 - Search notes by name.
 - Change notes.